heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Office hours

-{If you meet up regularly, share information on your office hours.}
+{If you meet up regularly, share information on your office hours and a link to a reocurring meeting invite, if applicable.}